siderolabs/talos/docs/content/configuration/masters.md

 The responsibilities of `trustd` include:

 - certificate as a service
-- and Kubernetes PKI distribution amongst master nodes
+- Kubernetes PKI distribution amongst master nodes

-The auth done between `trustd` and a client is, for now, a simple username and password combination.
+The authorization between `trustd` and a client is, for now, a simple username and password combination.
-Having these credentials gives a client the power to request a certifcate that identifies itself.
+Having these credentials gives a client the power to request a certificate that identifies itself.
-In the `<node-name>.yaml`, add the follwing:
+In the `<node-name>.yaml` file, add the following:

 ```yaml
 security: